Cold Pursuit: Plot

-Viking does not appreciate the Eskimo's "lack of professional ethics" and subsequently kills him.
-He thinks the Eskimo meant Brock Coxman, and he takes Brock in his car.
-Since Brock is dying of rectal cancer, he claims responsibility for the hits to protect his brother.
-Viking tries in vain to stop the gang war by using one of his own men as a scapegoat and sending White Bull the man's head.
-This is insufficient to placate White Bull, who shoots the messenger.
-Meanwhile, Nels kidnaps Viking's son from his prep school before White Bull's men can do so, in order to draw Viking into an ambush.
+Viking does not appreciate the Eskimo's "lack of professional ethics" and kills him.
+He thinks the Eskimo meant Brock Coxman and takes Brock in his car.
+Since Brock is dying of cancer, he claims responsibility for the hits to protect his brother.
+Viking tries in vain to stop the war by using one of his own men (Dexter) as a scapegoat and sending White Bull the man's head.
+This is insufficient to placate White Bull, who shoots the messenger, Sly.
+Meanwhile, Nels kidnaps Ryan from his prep school before White Bull's men can do so to draw Viking into an ambush.
 Nels treats the boy well and protects him from the violence to come.
-Nels' identity is revealed to Viking by the prep school's janitor.
+Nels' identity is revealed to Viking by the school's janitor.
 Though promised US$10,000 for the tip, he too is killed after his disclosure.

-Both gangs arrive at Nels's workplace, and most of them are killed in the ensuing shootout.
-Viking, attempting to drive away, is trapped when Nels uses heavy machinery to impale Viking's car with a shorn tree trunk, allowing White Bull to shoot Viking in the chest.
-He dies when found by Kehoe police detectives Kimberly Dash and Gip.
-As Nels leaves the property in his snowplow to continue his work, White Bull jumps into the cab, and the two men drive away together with both being satisfied for having avenged their respective children's death.
+Nels calls Viking and tells him to come to his house alone.
+When Viking says it will take him three hours, Nels takes Ryan with him to work.
+While Viking was lying, as he already knew Nels' address and was minutes away, he finds the house empty; his men toss the place to find clues about the kidnapper.
+While teaching Ryan how to drive the snow equipment, Nels meets Officers Dash and Gip on the road and says Ryan is his visiting nephew.
+The police then comment that they saw the cars at his place.
+Nels realizes Viking and his men are already on his trail and leaves with Ryan.
+Viking's men find out where Nels works and leave.
+Mustang, who has stayed behind at Nels's home and has been grieving over Dexter's senseless death, tips off the Ute that Viking was responsible for the death of White Bull's son and where he can be found.
+Mustang had been involved with Dexter in a gay relationship.